 Skin cancers such as basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma lesions that develop on the head and neck are treated by Mohs surgery or wide local excision to remove all tumor cells and preserve the normal tissue.
-These surgical techniques may result in large wounds requiring reconstructive surgery to restore function and aesthetics.
-Older, frail patients are particularly vulnerable to complications from these invasive procedures often leaving them to care for chronic wounds until a split-thickness skin graft can be placed.
-Recombinant human platelet-derived growth factor (rhPDGF) is a manufactured protein that signals through the PDGF receptor, PDGFRβ, to mediate inflammation, granulation, angiogenesis, and remodeling during wound healing and skin repair and is FDA-cleared for diabetic neuropathic ulcers and periodontal bone and soft tissue reconstructions.
-Preclinical and clinical data suggest that rhPDGF may be a viable therapeutic strategy to augment the reconstruction of these complex surgical wounds by accelerating healing and reducing the time-to-readiness for skin graft placement.
+These surgical techniques may result in large defects requiring reconstruction to restore function and aesthetics.
+Rotational flaps and free flaps are techniques used to reconstruct large, complex defects that cannot be closed with sutures, staples, or glue.
+Older, frail patients are particularly vulnerable to complications from these procedures often leaving them to care for chronic wounds until a skin graft can be placed.
+Phenome-wide association studies (PheWAS) revealed a cohort of patients with a single nucleotide variant (SNV) in PDGFRβ having a higher incidence of chronic skin ulcers, skin grafts, and other skin and connective tissue disorders suggesting that the loss of PDGFβ signaling may impair healing following trauma. rhPDGF-BB, a recombinant human platelet derived growth factor protein-based therapy, signals through PDGFRβ to mediate inflammation, granulation, angiogenesis, and remodeling during wound healing and skin repair and is FDA cleared for diabetic neuropathic ulcers and periodontal bone and soft tissue reconstructions.
+These data suggest rhPDGF-BB may be a viable therapeutic strategy to augment the reconstruction of these complex defects by accelerating granulation, epithelialization, and wound closure.

-This Phase II clinical trial will evaluate the potential efficacy of rhPDGF-BB-enhanced wound matrix versus wound matrix saturated with normal saline to augment the reconstruction of head and neck defects that cannot approximate and heal by primary intention following skin cancer excision.
-This prospective, double-blinded, single-site study will randomize participants into two arms - intervention and control - comparing the granulation rates of the wound bed, skin graft success, aesthetic outcomes, and quality of life.
-After recruiting, consenting, and screening, participants will be scheduled for the baseline procedure to place the wound matrix into the wound bed.
-Randomization will occur the day of the procedure, and both the investigator and participant will be blinded.
-To achieve balance in treatment allocation, randomization blocks of 4 (2 interventions : 2 controls) will be stratified by anatomical location, scalp versus face/neck, and greatest dimension, \< or = 3cm versus \> 3cm, of the surgical defect.
-Following the baseline procedure, participants will return for their first follow-up visit on day six for a clinical examination, suture removal, and wound dressing change, and follow-up visits will occur weekly for 8 weeks thereafter.
-At each visit, participants will complete the VAS pain scale and discuss any adverse events, the wound will be photographed and examined, and the investigator will assess the percent granulation and readiness for a skin graft.
-Participants will also submit daily photos of the wound while performing dressing changes at home starting on day seven until the skin graft procedure is completed.
-These photographs will be taken using a wound imaging application capable of ensuring a quality image, measuring the area of the wound, and transfer of the images to password-protected, cloud-based storage.
-The images will be analyzed by blinded wound experts, retrospectively, to determine the precise day (rather than the week) that the wound bed achieved 95-100% granulation.
-Placement of the skin graft may occur anytime between the first follow-up visit 1 week after the baseline procedure through 8 weeks.
-After the skin graft is placed, participants will continue the weekly visits through 8 weeks following the baseline procedure to assess pain and graft take.
-Under routine care with a wound matrix (no rhPDGF-BB), the average time to readiness is 4-6 weeks in this patient population.
+This Phase II clinical trial will evaluate the potential efficacy of rhPDGF-BB-enhanced wound matrix versus wound matrix saturated with normal saline to augment healing of head and neck defects that cannot be healed by primary intention following skin cancer excision.
+This prospective, double-blinded, single-site study will randomize participants into two arms - intervention and control - comparing the granulation, re-epithelialization, complete healing, and scarring of the wound bed, pain, and quality of life.
+After recruiting, consenting, and screening, participants will undergo the baseline procedure to place the wound matrix into the wound bed.
+Randomization will occur immediately before the baseline procedure, and both the PI and participant will be blinded.
+To achieve balance in treatment allocation, randomization blocks of 4 (2 interventions : 2 controls) will be stratified by anatomical location, scalp versus face/neck, and greatest dimension, \< 3cm versus \> 3cm, of the surgical defect.
+Following the baseline procedure, participants will return for their first follow-up visit on day 6 for a clinical examination, suture removal, and wound dressing change, and then again at weeks 4 and 8 for a clinical exam and photographs.
+Pain and adverse events will be evaluated and documented weekly through the participants' electronic health records, phone call, email survey, or in-person.
+Participants will submit daily photographs of the wound while performing dressing changes at home starting on day 7 until day 56.
+These photographs will be taken using a wound imaging application that will be downloaded to a personal mobile device with assistance from the study coordinator.
+Each patient will also receive a hard copy of instructions for using the application at home.
+The mobile application can ensure quality photographs and transfer the images to a password-protected cloud-based portal.
+The photographs will be analyzed by blinded wound experts, retrospectively, to determine the precise day that the wound bed achieved 81-100% granulation.
+The imaging software will also be used to trace and measure the rate of healing by granulation, re-epithelialization, and wound closure.
+Under routine care with a wound matrix (no rhPDGF-BB), the average time to granulation is 4-6 weeks in this patient population.
 Here, we aim to reduce the time to readiness by adding rhPDGF-BB.
+It is expected that all participants will complete the study which begins at time of signing informed consent and ends at the final study follow-up visit.

 Study Type